Attash2312/ostheory/important-topics.md

 We compute total head movement (sum of absolute differences).

+Layman explanation:
+- Disk head is like an elevator moving between floors (track numbers).
+- Different algorithms decide the order of visiting floors.

+Universal exam steps (works for FCFS/SCAN/C-SCAN/LOOK):
+1. Write the starting head position.
+2. Sort requests mentally to know what's left/right of head.
+3. Decide the direction (toward 0 or toward max) and write it.
+4. Write the full path as a sequence of track numbers.
+5. Sum absolute differences between consecutive numbers.

+Common mistake:
+- In SCAN, students forget whether you go to end (0 or max).
+- In LOOK, you do NOT go to end if no request there.

 ### 12.2 Solved numerical
 Requests: 98, 183, 37, 122, 14, 124, 65, 67
 Initial head = 53